grnet/gnt-networking/docs/index.rst

 `ident` is the NIC identifier (index, uuid or name).
 `profile` is one of the above security levels.

-snf-network package provides `/etc/ferm/snf-network.ferm` which defines the corresponding iptables chains with the proper rules.
+gnt-networking package provides `/etc/ferm/gnt-networking.ferm` which defines the corresponding iptables chains with the proper rules.

 mode=routed